With data thinking to user-oriented data science

 The principles of the data thinking approach provide companies with the following benefits, among others:

-PROBLEM INSTEAD OF TECHNOLOGY: Business and user benefits are at the center of all considerations, not the technology behind them.
+Problem instead of technology: Business and user benefits are at the center of all considerations, not the technology behind them.

-ADDED VALUE BEFORE DATA: The use cases are identified based on the business challenge and not on the basis of existing data.
+Added value before data: The use cases are identified based on the business challenge and not on the basis of existing data.

 At pacemaker, we therefore use the data thinking approach in our initial workshops to ensure that the right questions are asked right from the start when using the right use case.
 In this way, important technical and process-related questions are clarified in advance.
 Finally, those data-driven use cases are tackled that can be implemented with reasonable effort and that are really worthwhile for you, from an economic perspective and user perspective!